TIMEOUTS ARE VITAL

 - Exhaustion.
 Everyone is tired or hungry.
 A time out is in order.

 - Confusion and chaos!
 Typically one person is better with words and quick responses while others need process time.
 I call this sword fighting with the tongue.
 The tongue master doesn’t want a time out.
 The other person needs a time out.

 Life is hard.
 Illness, job loss, bad news, loss of life, etc. may need many time outs.

 Unlike basketball games that have a strict time limit, the Crowells time outs are variable in length and have a few additional rules:

 - If one of us calls time out it is the rule; no debate.
 Time is out, discussion ceases.

 - The person who called time out is the person who calls time in.
 (May take from minutes to days).

 - Mutual commitment to eventually resolve the reason the time out was necessary.
 Time in must be called at some reasonable point in time.

 In John chapter 17 the Lord Jesus Christ offers His last prayer before the cross.

-Our unity in family, in teams, in businesses, and in community give evidence to the reality of the Christ message.
+Our unity in the family, in teams, in businesses, and in the community give evidence to the reality of the Christ message.